atomist/sdm/README.md

 This project is under active development, and still in flux.
 Some goals:

 - Breaking the repo into two, to separate the runnable instance from a library module exposing listener interfaces and other public types and common functionality.
 - Support for BitBucket, as well as GitHub.
-This will likely take the form of a parallel `bitbucket-sdm` project depending on a common `sdm-core` module.
-Deep at the center of my being is an infinite well of love.